lk-geimfari/mimesis/README.md

 ```

 ## Generate data by schema
-For generating data by schema, just import `Field()` object, describe structure of your schema in using fields in lambda function and run filling the schema using method `fill()`:
+For generating data by schema, just create instance of  `Field` object, which take any string which represents name of the any method of any supported data provider and the `**kwargs` of the method, after that you should describe the schema in lambda function and run filling the schema using method `fill()`:

 ```python
 >>> from mimesis.schema import Field